Anyone but You: Plot

 The attendees devise a plan to get Bea and Ben together to ensure the wedding goes smoothly.
-Bea sees through the scheme and makes a deal with Ben to pretend that they are together in order to both make Margaret jealous and stop Bea's parents pushing her to reconcile with Jonathan.
-They attempt to sell the relationship with public displays of affection.
+They both see through the scheme, so Bea convinces Ben to pretend that they are together.
+This way, they both get what they want, to make Margaret jealous and stop Bea's parents pushing her to reconcile with Jonathan.

-During a party on a boat, Bea and Ben dance together and reenact a scene from Titanic, which ends with Bea falling into Sydney Harbour.
-Ben jumps in after her; while waiting for rescue on a buoy, she tells him that she has withdrawn from law school.
+They attempt to sell their relationship with public displays of affection.
+During a party on a boat, Bea and Ben dance together, and then reenact a scene from Titanic, but it ends with Bea falling into Sydney Harbour.
+Ben jumps in after her and, while waiting for rescue on a buoy, she tells him that she has withdrawn from law school.

 They explain to each other what happened the morning after they met, and make a date to sightsee at the Sydney Opera House.
-The pair return to the house and have sex.
-Then, Bea suggests offhandedly that her recent actions have all been mistakes, which disappoints Ben.
-He leaves her while she is sleeping, disheartening Bea.
+After being rescued, the pair return to the house and end up having sex.
+Afterwards, Bea comments offhandedly that everything she has done lately seem to have been mistakes, disappointing Ben.
+Fearing she will regret their tryst, he leaves her while she is sleeping, disheartening Bea.

-The morning of the wedding, Ben indirectly reveals to Bea's parents that she has quit law school, leaving her feeling betrayed.
+The morning of the wedding, Bea's parents learn that she has quit law school through Pete whom Ben had told, leaving her feeling betrayed.
 They tell the others that they were only pretending to be together.
 After overhearing Halle and Claudia arguing, Ben convinces Bea to pretend to reconcile for the sake of the wedding.

-The ceremony goes smoothly, but Bea sees Margaret kissing Ben so leaves in tears, quietly heading to the Opera House.
-However, he rejects Margaret, unbeknownst to Bea, declaring he no longer has feelings for her.
-The wedding guests convince Ben to chase after Bea, so he jumps off a cliff into the Pacific Ocean, then asks the rescue helicopter to fly him to the Opera House.
+The ceremony goes smoothly, but Bea then sees Margaret kissing Ben, so leaves in tears, saying she needs some time alone.
+However, Ben rejects Margaret, declaring he no longer has feelings for her.
+The wedding guests convince him to chase after Bea, so, guessing where she has gone, he jumps off a cliff into the Pacific Ocean, asking the wedding party to contact harbor rescue, and then requests the helicopter which picks him up to fly him to the Opera House.

-Once there, Ben tells Bea that he left because he feared their relationship could become another regret; Bea in turn tells him that spending the night with him was the first thing she has not regretted in a long time.
+Once there, Ben finds Bea and tells her that he left because he feared their having sex could become another regret for her; Bea tells him that spending the night with him was the first thing she has not regretted in a long time.
 They reconcile and return to the reception as a couple, where Halle and Claudia reveal that their argument was a ruse to push them together.

-Meanwhile, Jonathan and Margaret get together.
+During the end credits, Jonathan and Margaret are shown getting together.